 bunq offers 5 types of accounts for its users, each specified for a different type of user, but there are 3 particularly convenient for students and expats.

-Travel Card: The most convenient and secure card to travel the world with.
+Easy Travel: The most convenient and secure card to travel the world with.

 - All the benefits of a credit card, without the burden of debt or any monthly fees.